FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/02-components-props.md

 Open `App.js` in your React app and delete the default content in the `render()`.

-In it's place, set up an array as a constant called `todos` and add 'Learn React' as the only item.
+In its place, set up an array as a constant called `todos` and add 'Learn React' as the only item.

 Next, use what you just learned about `.map()` and iterating over arrays in a component to list the to-do array item inside an unordered list element.